yaswitha525/grocery-app/Freshery-grocery-store-main/README.md

-🛒 ShopSmart: Your Digital Grocery Store
+🛒 Freshery: Your Digital Grocery Store

 📌 Description
-ShopSmart is a full-stack web application that offers a seamless digital grocery shopping experience.
+  Freshery is a full-stack web application that offers a seamless digital grocery shopping experience.
 Customers can explore a wide range of products, view categories, add items to the cart, and complete purchases securely.
 It also supports seller and admin functionality for product management and inventory control.

-Built using React, Node.js, Express, and MongoDB, ShopSmart is optimized for speed, user-friendliness, and scalability.
+Built using React, Node.js, Express, and MongoDB,  Freshery is optimized for speed, user-friendliness, and scalability.

 🧰 Tech Stack
 | Technology   | Purpose                         |